aydinerol/Band-Gap-Prediction-Using-ML/README.md

 - main.py: This is the main script for the project.
 It contains the code for training and evaluating the machine learning model that predicts the band gap of a material from its chemical composition.
 - BandGapPredict-Notebook.ipynb: A Jupyter notebook that contains the code and analysis for the project.
-- requirements.txt: This file specifies the Python packages that are required for the project.
+-requirements.txt: This file specifies the Python packages that are required for the project.
 - data/* : A directory that contains the input data
 - figures/* : A directory that contains the generated figures